About Your Surgery

 How will I be able to eat?

-Immediately after your surgery, you will get nutrition through a nasogastric (NG) tube.
-This is a tube that is placed in your nose to carry food and medications to your stomach.
+Immediately after your surgery, you will get nutrition through your NG tube.
 On the day after your surgery, you will start getting water through the NG tube.
 You will then move on to getting a liquid nutritional formula.
 Your medical team will show you how to feed yourself through the NG tube.

 Once you are able to swallow liquids, your NG tube will be removed.
 This usually happens 8 to 10 days after surgery but may take longer because of treatments you may have had before your surgery, such as chemotherapy or radiation.
 You may also get an x-ray to make sure that you have healed enough and are ready to start swallowing safely.
 Once your NG tube is removed, you will start swallowing liquids.
 You will then slowly move on to pureed food, soft-solid food, and eventually to solid food.
 Your doctor will tell you when and what types of liquids and food you can have, based on how you are healing.